-James D. Newell practices in the areas of bankruptcy and corporate reorganizations.
-His experience includes the representation of secured and unsecured creditors, debtors and official creditors' committees in Chapter 11 bankruptcy proceedings throughout the United States.
+James D. Newell is the chair of Buchanan’s Financial Institutions practice.
+He focuses his work in the areas of bankruptcy and corporate reorganizations.
+His experience includes the representation of secured and unsecured creditors, debtors and official creditors' committees in chapter 11 bankruptcy proceedings throughout the United States.

 Georgetown University Law Center, J.D., 1987

 The Pennsylvania State University, B.A., 1984, Phi Beta Kappa

 Business Bankruptcy Committee, American Bar Association Section of International Law

 Bankruptcy and Commercial Law Section, Allegheny County Bar Association

 The Pennsylvania State University, vice-chair, Board of Advisors